Giveth/giveth-docs/dapps/multisigs.md

 ### Add and Open the Giveth App on the Safe website
 1. Go to the page on the [Safe website](https://app.safe.global/welcome) of your Multisig Wallet that you wish to login with.
-2. Click on the `Apps` tab, then click `My Custom Apps` from the window menu.
+2. Click on the `Apps` tab, and find the Giveth app in the list of official Safe Apps and skip to the next section of this guide.
+If it doesn't show up in the list, no problem then click `My Custom Apps` from the window menu and follow steps #3 & #4.
 <img alt='safe Ui custom app' src={useBaseUrl('img/multisigGuide/step1.png')} />
 3. Enter the Giveth URL `https://giveth.io`, click `Add` then click on the Giveth App card that will appear in the list of Custom Apps.
 (Native Giveth Safe app coming soon!)
 <img alt='enter giveth url in custom app page' src={useBaseUrl('img/multisigGuide/step2.png')} />